ElaheDlv/new-ai-ran-sim/backend/README.md

 - A pre‑trained model can be pointed to with `--dqn-model backend/models/dqn_prb.pt` (this is also the default path); omit `--dqn-train` to run inference only.
 - Use the KPI dashboard with history (`--kpi-history --kpi-log`) to monitor slice PRBs, DL Mbps, buffers, and the effect of PRB moves.

-## 📉 LSTM Forecast Plots (Regular vs Irregular)
+## 📉 LSTM Forecast Plots (Event Histories)

-Use `backend/notebooks/plot_and_predict_runner.py` to train the PyTorch LSTM forecasters on any CSV trace and export comparison plots for both preprocessing modes.
-The script mirrors the notebook logic, runs regular (1 ms grid) and irregular (Δt + Length) training back-to-back, and saves figures with trace name, epoch count, and mode in the filename.
+Use `backend/notebooks/plot_and_predict_runner.py` to train PyTorch LSTM forecasters directly on packet event histories—no resampling.
+The script now builds padded windows of the last *N* packets, with optional Δt features, and saves comparison plots for “Length-only” vs “Δt+Length” inputs.

 - Basic run (auto-selects CUDA if available):